matfish2/vue-formular/README.md

  c.
 Otherwise - validates string length
 * `integer` `boolean`
 * `digits` `boolean`
 * `remote` `string` Validate field on the server end.
-Accepts a url, to which the value is sent on change event as a request parameter
+Accepts a url, to which the value is sent on change event as a request parameter.
+Requires `vue-resource`
 * `greaterThan`,`smallerThan` `string` accepts the name of the compared field.
 Compares numbers and dates
 * `url` `boolean`